lobovskiy/layout-template/README.md

 1. Create new repository on Github and save github directions for starting work with the new repository

-2. Clone this template project to the new local project folder on your PC:
+2. Clone this template project to a new local project folder on your PC:

    `git clone <https://github.com/this-repo-url.git> <path/to/your/new-project-folder-name>`